PEDSnet Scholars Program: 2022-2023 Application Cycle

 The program goals are to train the next generation of Pediatric Learning Health Systems researchers and provide value to PEDSnet healthcare organizations by conducting research that is meaningful to patients, clinicians, caregivers, and/or health system leaders.
 The Program Aims are to:

-1. Community: Create a community of junior faculty who will progress to be leaders in their institutions and the nation in Learning Health System science and research for children;
+1. Community: Create a community of faculty who will progress to be leaders in their institutions and the nation in Learning Health System science and research for children;

 2. Research: Support scholars in the conduct of patient-centered outcomes research in the context of their local Learning Health System;